getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 ## Specify the release

-If you are uploading sourcemap artifacts yourself, you must specify the release in your SDK see: [Releases]({%- link _documentation/learn/releases.md -%}).
+If you are uploading source map artifacts yourself, you must specify the release in your SDK see: [Releases]({%- link _documentation/learn/releases.md -%}).
 Sentry will use the release name to associate digested event data with the files you’ve uploaded via the [releases API]({%- link _documentation/api/releases/index.md -%}), [sentry-cli]({%- link _documentation/learn/cli/index.md -%}) or [sentry-webpack-plugin](https://github.com/getsentry/sentry-webpack-plugin).
-This step is optional if you are hosting sourcemaps on the remote server.
+This step is optional if you are hosting source maps on the remote server.

 ## Generating a Source Map